jython/book/chapter19.rst

   any daemon threads are simply terminated, without an opportunity -- or need -- to perform cleanup or orderly shutdown.

-  Our advice is to not use daemon threads, at least not without serious thought given to their usage.
-In particular, it's important to never have daemon threads hold any external resources, like database connections or file handles.
-Such resources will not be properly closed.
-Additionally, a daemon thread should never make an import attempt.
+  This lack of cleanup means it's important that daemon threads never hold any external resources, such as database connections or file handles.
+Any such resource will not be properly closed upon a JVM exit.
+For similar reasons, a daemon thread should never make an import attempt, as this can interfere with Jython's orderly shutdown.

-  In practice, the only use case for daemon threads is when they are strictly used to work with in-memory objects, typically for some sort of housekeeping.
+  In production, the only use case for daemon threads is when they are strictly used to work with in-memory objects, typically for some sort of housekeeping.
 For example, you might use them to maintain a cache or compute an index.

+  Having said that, daemon threads are certainly convenient when playing around with some ideas.
+Often lifecycle management for a program is using "Control-C" to terminate.
+Under that scenario, daemon threads don't get in the way.

+  Our advice then is to not use daemon threads, at least not without serious thought given to their usage.

 Thread Locals